Danylo79/Dew/README.md

 # Dew
-A Wrapper for Maven witch makes coding maven projects easier!
+A Wrapper for Maven which makes coding maven projects easier!